breeze833/vpl-xmlrpc-jail-glx/README-glx.md

 Therefore, in addition to the installation procedure of the original VPL.
 Additional manual steps are reuired:

 * make sure that the scripts `vpl_{glx,xpra,vnc}*.sh` are copied to `/usr/sbin/vpl/`
+* make sure that Xephyr and/or Xpra are insatlled

 The files are added/modified to support the GLX run-time environment.
 Of course, the resource consumption would be higher than the regular graphical run-time is.